 Many superb locations were not accessible just a few years ago due to the country's ongoing civil war.
 The stigma and history of these places often renders them overlooked by location scouts.
 With the peace deal signed, new locations are being discovered on a monthly basis.
 Make sure that your Colombian producer is continuously exploring the country and can offer you a complete list of fresh locations beyond the well trodden sites.

-3) Money Matters: Taxes, Health, and Fees when Producing in Colombia:
+3) Money Matters: Taxes, Health, and Fees for Film Production Services in Colombia:

 PROIMÁGENES Colombia has done an amazing job organizing the Colombian film industry--including education, financing, rebates, etc. (see point 4 for details)--but the country's laws around contractor payments, terms, licenses and healthcare are difficult to navigate and constantly changing.
 Independent contractors in the Colombian film production industry are often overworked, underpaid and hired without proper legal contracts.
 This can leave foreigners producing in Colombia exposed to unnecessary risk.